 Here is my own story.

-My Name is Michelle, I am a qualified Therapeutic Counsellor registered with the British Association for Counsellors and Psychotherapists, using my personal as well as professional experience with anxiety to help others who are in need of support with their own anxiety and panic symptoms.
+My Name is Michelle, I am registered Therapeutic Counsellor and Life Coach.
+I use my personal as well as professional experience with anxiety to help others who are in need of support with their own anxiety and panic symptoms.

 Long before I qualified as a counsellor I too suffered with Depression, Panic Disorder, Social Phobia and Agoraphobia on and off for 12 years after it triggered in the year 2000 with my first panic attack.
-Creating it's just a feeling gave me the drive and motivation to study to become a counsellor myself and to dedicate my working life to working with people who may need support with their own symptoms of anxiety and panic.
+Creating it's just a feeling gave me the drive and motivation to study to become a counsellor and life coach and to offer my skills to people who may need support with their own symptoms of anxiety and panic.

 I have now uncovered the answers I needed to achieve long term remission from my actute symptoms and regain my own quality of life, free from unhelpful anxiety.

-In my professional life, I work with clients with a range of emotional issues, however I specialise in supporting clients in their journey through anxiety as it is a subject very close to my own heart, as well as bereavement counselling through my continuous work with both adults and children within a hospice environment.
+In my professional life, I work with clients with a range of emotional issues, however I specialise in supporting clients in their journey through anxiety as it is a subject very close to my own heart.

 Looking back, I was always conditioned to feel fear in a negative way.
 I was abused as a child and as a teenager was bullied at school while at the same time coping with my parents going through a very messy divorce.
 I lived within a very negative environment for many years and often felt frightened and unable to open up about how I was feeling.
 I went through a kind of Depression and Panic episode while experiencing this bullying/divorce.
 I didn't know it at the time as I was just a child, but as my trigger in adulthood in the year 2000 seemed to be linked to having my own children.
 I often think now that this was because I worried so much about my children and tried to be a perfect mum due to my worries from my own childhood when in actual fact I was doing a great job just being myself.